flow-project/flow/docs/source/index.rst

-.. cistar documentation master file, created by sphinx-quickstart on Sun Aug 27 17:07:23 2017.
+.. flow documentation master file, created by sphinx-quickstart on Sun Aug 27 17:07:23 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-cistar documentation
+flow documentation
 ==================================

 .. toctree::